GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts